-A Registration Request, in the format shown in Figure 6-25, MUST be transmitted by a CM at initialization after receipt of a CM parameter file.
+A Registration Request MUST be transmitted by a CM at initialization after receipt of a CM parameter file.

 To provide for flexibility, the message parameters following the SID MUST be encoded in a type/length/value form.
 Using this encoding, new parameters MAY be added which not all CMTSs can interpret.
 A CMTS which does not recognize a parameter type MUST simply skip over this parameter and MUST not treat the event as an error condition.